ucb-stat133/stat133-fall-2017/tutorials/01-intro-to-R.md

 Open a new script file in the *source* pane and let's rewrite some of the previous commands.

 How do you execute the commands in your source file?
 You can copy the commands in your source file and paste them in the console.
 But that's not very efficient.
 Alternatively, you can run (execute) the commands with some keyboard shortcuts.
 Or you can also use some buttons in RStudio (look for the "Run" icon).

+In the next tutorial we'll see how to use the so-called `Rmd` files: [Getting Started with R Markdown files](02-intro-to-Rmd-files.md)

 ------------------------------------------------------------------------